rpkamakura/MadroneCommonGarden/README.md

 The data are not the same as those presented in the paper, but the code are.
 The example data are to illustrate the function of the code.

-Reach out to renata.kamakura@duke.edu for questions.
+Reach out to renatakamakura@gmail.com for questions.

 #################################################